notepad-plus-plus/npp-usermanual/content/docs/searching.md

     * `i` ⇒ case insensitive (default: set by **☐ Match case** dialog option)
     * `m` ⇒ ^ and $ match embedded newlines (default: on)
     * `s` ⇒ dot matches newline (default: as per **☐ . matches newline** dialog option)
     * `x` ⇒ Ignore non-escaped whitespace in regex (default: off).
-Any whitespace that you need to match must be escaped
+Any whitespace that you need to match must be escaped.
+This is also known as "free-spacing mode"

     Examples: